 Structure and Program Outline

 The three-year Master Program was designed with working professionals in mind.
 Therefore classes are offered as intensive block courses (the duration of the in-house classes varies between 5 and 10 days, class hours 09.00 am to 06.00 pm).
 Part-time study is an option for people who want to study while continuing in employment or other commitments such as raising a family or caring for family members.
-Students have the choice whether to stay in Münster/Germany for the period of the master program or to travel to Germany just for the in-house classes and spend and work the rest of the year in their home country.

 Students will receive a broad introduction to visual anthropology and media anthropology.
 They will acquire a basic understanding of the theoretical foundations of visual anthropology.
 This includes knowledge of relevant debates and research methods, acquired through the examination of films and case studies.
 The focus on media anthropology provides insights into the social and cultural relevance of media through empirical and theoretical anthropological analysis.
 Students will be introduced to the first practical steps and techniques involved in film production: Amongst others camera and editing techniques and audio-visual representational strategies rooted in anthropological theory.